SwiftERM Hyper-personalisation for ecommerce email marketing

 2. Enhance your retention marketing strategy

-The value of a marketing campaign (for example, one aimed at turning your one-time purchasers into repeat customers) should not just be valued on the instant revenue they drive.
+The value of a marketing campaign (for example, one aimed at turning your one-time purchasers into repeat customers) should not just be valued on the instant revenue it drives.
 It should be valued in terms of what impact it had on the average CLV of the segment of customers you are targeting.

 How did it alter the trajectory of CLV over time for an average customer?
 To calculate this, you’ll need accurate predictive analytics so that you can see how predicted CLV is influenced by different marketing actions.